isl/Synthesis-Museum/README.md

 4. Replace the images located at the FIMS\web\formatting\images folder with the images from synthesis_mo\images

-5. Replace footer.xsl located at FIMS\formating\xsl\ui with the footer.xsl from “synthesis_museum_configuration”.
+5. Replace page.css located at FIMS\formating\css with the page.css from synthesis_mo\css